-Armada is a real-time strategy game in which you build fleets of starships, research weapon systems and all that for four different parties, but without a complicated economy, such as in Stronghold Crusader.
+Armada is a real time strategy game in which you build fleets of starships, research weapon systems and all that for four different parties, but without a complicated economy, such as in Stronghold Crusader.
 In particular the special weapons offer a rich strategic moment.
 Basically, it's all about overpowering the enemy with good attack tactics and a good selection of special weapons.
 In multiplayer, however, you quickly notice that macro management also contributes a lot to who wins and who doesn't.

 The game was developed by Activision and also released by them on 22nd of March 2000.
 It is actually the last game being developed by Activision itself.
 After Star Trek: Armada Activision did not develop own games any longer, working only as publisher.
 The game got a re-release on GOG on 13th of December 2021.
+It is based on an altered engine derived from the engine of Battlezone, the Storm3D engine.
+Text files from the game also reference Dark Reign: The Future of War, which suggests at least a partial inheritance from this game, too.

-The storyline starts after the Dominon War and covers the four factions Borg, Federation, Klingons and Romulans.
+The storyline starts after the Dominion War and covers the four factions Borg, Federation, Klingons and Romulans.
 While the first tries to assimilate the Alpha Quadrant (and take possession of the Omega particle), the Federation fights against those very attempts.
 The Romulans also have an interest in the Omega particle.
 The Klingons, on the other hand, are driven by Toral, who tries to install himself as ruler of the Klingon Empire with the help of a fake Sword of Kahless.